ILIAS-eLearning/ILIAS/docs/development/maintenance.md

 and tag it with `authorities`, `documentation` and `jour fixe`.
 The change will then be announced on the next Jour Fixe.
-* If a `Component` lacks an `Authority to Sign off on Code Changes` or if the holder of the last `Authority to Sign off on Code Chagnes` would like to pass the responsibility over to somebody else, the `Component` is added to the agenda of the Jour Fixe by the Product Manager.
+* If a `Component` lacks an `Authority to Sign off on Code Changes` or if the holder of the last `Authority to Sign off on Code Changes` would like to pass the responsibility over to somebody else, the `Component` is added to the agenda of the Jour Fixe by the Product Manager.